nikobiebl/Project-Work-2/README.md

-# Project-Thesis
+# Project-Work-2
-As part of my dual studies program, I am writing a project thesis on "Machine Learning for Email Phishing Detection on a Novel Data Set"
+This repository contains the source code of my Project Work 2 with the title "Machine Learning for Email Phishing Detection"

-# Data Set used in the project:
+Dataset used:

 https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset/data?select=phishing_email.csv

 (Al-Subaiey, A., Al-Thani, M., Alam, N. A., Antora, K. F., Khandakar, A., & Zaman, S. A. U. (2024, May 19).
 Novel Interpretable and Robust Web-based AI Platform for Phishing Email Detection.
 ArXiv.org. https://arxiv.org/abs/2405.11619)